clintoncwolfe/ci-syntax-tool/README.md

 If a file doesn't have an extension that would match the usual glob, you can specify one or more filenames, bypassing the globbing mechanism.
 Use --lang to keep it restricted to only the language you know you want.
 Again, the default Progress format sends a report to STDOUT.

+## Rake Support

+The gem includes a Rake Task, which you can use in your rakefiles.

+    require 'ci-syntax-tool/rake_task'

+    # Gives you a 'syntax' task, just like running CLI with defaults
+    CI::Syntax::Tool::RakeTask.new()

+    # Bells and whistles - I like this for CI
+    CI::Syntax::Tool::RakeTask.new('myname') do |taskdef|
+      taskdef.formats = [ 'Progress', 'JUnit' ]
+      taskdef.outputs = [ '-', 'test/reports/syntax.xml' ]
+      taskdef.options = [ '--anything', '--else']
+    end

 ## Language Syntax Plugins

 So far, we support: